93million/certcache/docs/Configure challenges.md

           challenges: ['dns_route53', 'dns-01']
 ```

+Domains can be defined using a regular expression by prefixing them with a tilde (`~`) eg. `~(^|\.)example\.com$` would match `example.com` plus all subdomains.

 When generating a certificate which contains multiple domains, any common challenges will used.
+If no common challenges can be found between domains then the request will fail.

 ### Using certificate authorities other than Let's Encrypt